Qwertyyy16/final-project-facebook_graph/README.md

 # Facebook Graph API Explorer

 A web application that allows users to fetch and display data from the Facebook Graph API.
-This project demonstrates how to interact with Facebook's Graph API to retrieve user profile information, pages, and posts.
+This project demonstrates how to interact with Facebook's Graph API to retrieve user profile information.

 ## 📝 Project Description